tristanmcc/ToDoList/README.md

 all he/she needs to know.
 The comments should usually include at least:
 ------------------------------------------------------------------------

-PROJECT TITLE:
+PROJECT TITLE: ToDoLy
-PURPOSE OF PROJECT:
+PURPOSE OF PROJECT: Simple To-do list
-VERSION or DATE:
+VERSION or DATE: 1.0
-HOW TO START THIS PROJECT:
+HOW TO START THIS PROJECT: Run main method of ToDoList class
-AUTHORS:
+AUTHORS: Tristan McCarthy
-USER INSTRUCTIONS:
+USER INSTRUCTIONS: TBC